 We know that reading is essential for language students.
 First and foremost, reading helps students become better readers.
 As Frank Smith has said, “We learn to read by reading.”
 Reading also helps students increase their vocabulary, acquire grammar implicitly, and learn how to write.
 Plus, it’s enjoyable!
 Time and time again, research evidence has demonstrated the importance of reading.
-As Stephen Krashen wrote in The Power of Reading: “People acquiring a second language have the best chance for success through reading.”

 The main ways I use graded readers in my classroom are:

 - Whole-class novel reading—We choose a book and read it together as a class.
 All the students have a copy of the book, and I read it out loud while the students follow along in their own books.
 (Or sometimes the students take turns reading aloud.)
 After reading a chapter, we usually discuss it together as a class.

 - Read-Alouds—I read a book aloud to the students while they listen.
 Again, we might discuss the book for a few minutes after each chapter.